Philadelphia Water Quality at a Glance

 PFAS Compounds

-Source: Industrial discharges, firefighting foam, consumer products, and wastewater treatment plant discharges upstream
+Source: Industrial discharges, firefighting foam, consumer products, and upstream contamination in the Delaware and Schuylkill river watersheds

-Health Effects: Potential increased risks of cancer, decreased vaccine response, increased cholesterol, and reproductive effects
+Health Effects: Potential increased risks of cancer, decreased vaccine response, increased cholesterol, liver damage, and developmental effects

 Lead

-Source: Lead service lines (especially pre-1950 construction), lead solder, and older plumbing fixtures
+Source: Lead service lines (especially pre-1950 construction), lead solder in older plumbing, and brass fixtures containing lead

 Health Effects: Developmental delays in children, reduced IQ, learning difficulties, kidney damage, cardiovascular effects in adults

-Current Levels: 90th percentile value of 8.2 ppb EPA Limit: Action level 15 ppb, but no level of lead is considered safe
+Current Levels: 90th percentile value of 2.0 ppb (2022 testing) EPA Action Level: 15 ppb, but no level of lead is considered safe for children

 Please read – our information